CharlieMc0/universal-token-launcher/documentation/tech-stack.md

   - **Development mode with wildcard origin option** *Rationale:* Proper CORS configuration is critical for frontend-backend communication.

+- **HTTP Client:**
+  - **httpx for Python API clients**
+    *Rationale:* Modern, async-compatible HTTP client for Python with better timeout handling and error management.
+Used for external API integrations.

 ---

 ## 3. Database Layer